 client experience leader in 2022?

 Client experience has been a trend on everyone’s radar for a couple of years now.
 James Edsberg of consultancy Gulland Padfield, speaking to WealthBriefing, attributed the ascendant importance of UX to changes in overall market performance: “When portfolio performance was easier to achieve, client service was comparatively less important, but as performance has retreated and became harder to deliver, client experience has come to the fore”.

 And with global competition constantly increasing and a new generation of clients entering the market, the upward trajectory of CX will continue, creating an opportunity for wealth management firms to differentiate themselves in a crowded market.

-Key factors to consider regarding the move to customer experience leader:
+Key factors to consider regarding the move to customer

 The concept of “Client Satisfaction”

 One thing that differentiates client experience leaders from laggards is the way they define client satisfaction.
 For laggards, meeting clients’ expectations is the measure of success.
 For leaders, simple satisfaction is not enough.
 They strive to go beyond, impressing the private client rather than just living up to their expectations.